Skip to main content

 Set Default Currency

-Choose which currency will be the default for new proposals
+Choose which currency will be the default for new Journeys

-You can change the currency on individual proposals and even on individual services within a proposal if needed.
+You can change the currency on individual Journeys and even on individual services within a Journey if needed.

-The Currencies settings also has an Exchange Rates tab (available once you have two or more currencies).
-Set the rate between any two currencies (e.g., 1 USD = 0.92 EUR) so Odia can convert costs and prices automatically across your proposals.
+The Currencies settings has two tabs: Active Currencies (the ones above) and Exchange Rate Settings (available once you have two or more currencies).
+On the Exchange Rate Settings tab, set the rate between any two currencies (e.g., 1 USD = 0.92 EUR) so Odia can convert costs and prices automatically across your Journeys.

-You can only delete currencies that are not being used in any proposals.
-If you need to delete a currency that is in use, first update all related proposals to use a different currency.
+You can only delete currencies that are not being used in any Journeys.
+If you need to delete a currency that is in use, first update all related Journeys to use a different currency.

 Communications